ThinkInvis/RoR2-Admiral/ModMeta/README.md

 ## Description

 A sweeping overhaul for Captain.
-Changes include:
+This mod is split into several mostly-independent modules, including:

-### Vulcan Shotgun
+### Vulcan Shotgun Rebalance

-Now autofires.
-Time between full charge and autofire is configurable -- defaults to 20% of total charge time scaled with attack speed.
-An alternate config option for fixed time is available.

-No longer has damage falloff, making the charged fire mode more useful.

-Reduced pellet count from 8 to 6.
-The intent of this mod is to buff the rest of Captain's kit, removing the need for such an overpowered primary.
+Removes damage falloff from Vulcan Shotgun, making the charged fire mode more useful; but also reduces its pellet count from 8 to 6, improving balance when compared with Admiral's buffs to the rest of Captain's kit.

-### Power Tazer (& Beacon: Shocking)

-The Shocked status now wears off after a 10,000% health interval, up from 10% (so health-based 'stunbreak' is effectively disabled).
+Configurable:
+- Pellet count.
+Defaults to 6.

+### Vulcan Shotgun Autofire

+Causes Vulcan Shotgun to autofire under client authority (doesn't need multiplayer sync).

+Configurable:
+- Dynamic time between full charge and autofire, scaled with attack speed.
+Defaults to 20%.
+- Fixed minimum time between full charge and autofire.
+Defaults to 0 seconds.

+### Orbital Skills Everywhere

+Makes Orbital Probe and Beacons (whether new or original) usable in every Hidden Realm, except for Bazaar.

+### Shock Status Tweaks

-The Shocked status now deals roughly 20% of the victim's maximum health per second as damage to its allies within 15 meters, targeting and firing randomly.
+Greatly increases the damage threshold for breaking the Shocked status, to the point where it's effectively removed.
+Also causes Shocked to deal ~20% of the victim's maximum health per second as damage to its allies within 15 meters, targeting and firing randomly.

+Configurable:
+- Fire chance per frame, damage, proc coefficient, and range of Shocked AoE.
+Defaults to 3.3% chance, 2% max health, 0.1 proc coefficient, 15 m range.
+- Whether to apply the stunbreak threshold tweak.

 ### Catalyzer Dart

 A new Secondary skill variant (same slot as Power Tazer).
-Fires a dart which removes all debuffs from an enemy and deals 150% of the remaining DoT damage + 1x200% per non-DoT debuff.
+Fires a dart which removes all debuffs from an enemy and deals 150% of the remaining DoT damage, plus 1x200% base damage for each non-DoT debuff.

 Unlock by getting 6 Shocked kills originating from the same enemy.

-### Orbital Probe

-Now usable in every Hidden Realm, except for Bazaar.
+Cannot be unlocked while Shock Status Tweaks is disabled.

+Configurable:
+- Cooldown of the Catalyzer Dart skill.
+Defaults to 8 sec.
+- Fraction of remaining DoT damage dealt.
+Defaults to 150%.
+- Fraction of base damage dealt per non-DoT debuff.
+Defaults to 1x200%.

 ### Orbital Jump Pad

 A new Utility skill variant (same slot as Orbital Probe).
-Summons a jump pad and its target within 100 m.
-Lasts 20 seconds, recharges in 30 seconds; anyone, friend or foe, can trigger the jump pad within this time.
+Summons a jump pad and its target within a limited range.
+Anyone, friend or foe, can trigger the jump pad within its lifetime.

 Unlock by near-directly hitting a fast-moving target with an Orbital Probe.

+Configurable:
+- Cooldown of the Orbital Jump Pad skill.
+Defaults to 30 sec.
+- Lifetime of jump pads.
+Defaults to 20 sec.
+- Maximum range of the Orbital Jump Pad skill.
+Defaults to 100 m.

-### Orbital Supply Beacon
+### Beacon Rebalance

-Now usable in every Hidden Realm, except for Bazaar.

-All beacons are no longer limited to one use per stage.
-Instead, they have individual cooldowns and lifetimes.

-Beacons are 50% resistant to cooldown reduction (including Bandolier and Brainstalks), and can never have increased max stock.
+Makes beacons no longer limited to one use per stage.
+Instead, they have individual cooldowns and lifetimes (latter indicated using the energy meter).
+Also adds a 50% resistance to cooldown reduction (incl.
+Bandolier, Brainstalks...), and complete resistance to max stock increases.

-The energy meter above some original beacons now exists on all of them as an indicator of time remaining.
+Configurable:
+- Strength of cooldown reduction resistance.
+Defaults to 50%.

 #### Beacon: Healing

-Lasts 20 seconds.
-Recharges in 40 seconds.
+Configurable:
+- Cannot be individually disabled.
+- Cooldown and lifetime.
+Defaults to 20 sec, 40 sec.

 #### Beacon: Shocking

-Lasts 8 seconds.
-Recharges in 30 seconds.

-Now fires once every 1.5 seconds (up from Lots Slower) to compensate for the lower uptime.
+Now fires once every 0.95 seconds (up from Lots Slower) to compensate for the lower uptime.
+Will also benefit from Shock Status Tweaks if enabled.

-Benefits from the same changes that Power Tazer does, due to sharing the Shocked status.
+Configurable:
+- Cannot be individually disabled.
+- Cooldown and lifetime.
+Defaults to 8 sec, 24 sec.
+- Fire rate.
+Defaults to 0.95 sec.

 #### Beacon: Resupply

 REPLACED with Beacon: Rejuvenator.

-Lasts 20 seconds.
-Recharges in 50 seconds.

 Beacon: Rejuvenator gives all allies standing nearby the new Stimmed buff, which provides +50% skill recharge rate.
 Will also recharge beacons, so Rejuvenator's own cooldown is higher to compensate.

+Configurable:
+- Cannot be individually disabled.
+- Cooldown and lifetime.
+Defaults to 20 sec, 50 sec.
+- Additional skill recharge rate provided by Stimmed.
+Defaults to 50%.

 #### Beacon: Hacking

 REPLACED with Beacon: Special Order.

-Lasts 20 seconds.
-Recharges in 40 seconds.

 Beacon: Special Order gives all allies standing nearby a set of temporary items rolled on the basic chest table, starting with 5 and increasing by 1 for every stage cleared.
 These items cannot be used in 3D Printers nor in Scrappers, and they're removed when the beacon breaks down or when you leave its range.

+Configurable:
+- Cannot be individually disabled.
+- Cooldown and lifetime.
+Defaults to 20 sec, 40 sec.
+- Radius of the ItemWard.
+Defaults to 10 m.
+- Number of items provided on the first stage.
+Defaults to 5.
+- Number of items provided per additional stage cleared.
+Defaults to 1.
+- Rarity of the items provided.
+Defaults to identical to a basic chest, sans equipment (80 common : 20 uncommon : 1 rare).

 ## Issues/TODO